CiscoDevNet/appdynamics-ansible/README.md

 # AppDynamics Ansible Collection

-The AppDynamics Ansible collection installs and configures AppDynamics agents and configurations.
-All the supported agents are automatically download from the AppDynamics download portal to the Ansible control node –– this makes it easy to acquire and upgrade agents declaratively.
+The AppDynamics Ansible Collection installs and configures AppDynamics agents and configurations.
+All supported agents are downloaded from the download portal unto the Ansible control node automatically –– this makes it easy to acquire and upgrade agents declaratively.

 Refer to the [role variables](#Role-Variables) below for a description of available deployment options.

-We have built this Ansible collection to support (immutable) infrastructure as code deployment methodology, this means that the collection will NOT preserve any configurations that is altered on the target server.
-In other words, the ansible roles will overrite any local or pre-existing changes.
+We have built this AppDynamics collection to support (immutable) infrastructure as code deployment methodology; this means that the AppDynamics collection will NOT preserve any manual configurations on the target servers.
+In other words, the ansible roles will overwrite any local or pre-existing configuration.
-We strongly recommend that you convert any custom agent configuration (that is not supported by AppDynamics collection) into an ansible role to ensure  consistency of deployments and confgurations across your estate.
+We strongly recommend that you convert any custom agent configuration (this collection does not support that) into an ansible role to ensure consistency of deployments and configurations across your estate.

 ## Requirements

 - Requires Ansible >=2.8.0
 - Supports most Debian and RHEL-based Linux distributions, and Windows.
-- Windows OS requires >= Powershell 5.0 for the `Machine agent`, `DotNet agent` and `Java agent`
+- Windows OS requires >= Powershell 5.0
-- Network firewall access to download AppDynamics agents from `https://download-files.appdynamics.com` and `https://download.appdynamics.com` to the Ansible control node
+- Network/firewall access to download AppDynamics agents from `https://download-files.appdynamics.com` and `https://download.appdynamics.com` on the Ansible control node

 <b>Note:</b>  <a href="https://stedolan.github.io/jq/"> `jq` </a> is required on the Ansible control node.
 The collection automatcially  installs `jq` to the control node if it is not installed.